Adam-Of-Earth/simple_shell/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Mark Hedgeland
-* Inspiration
+* Shout out to the creators of the Betty linter
-* etc
+* Betty Holberton